 Current graduate students visiting from other colleges or universities or community members who hold a conferred baccalaureate degree from a regionally accredited institution may be considered for Graduate Non-degree admission.
 The minimum standard for Graduate Non-degree admission is a 3.00 cumulative grade point average on the baccalaureate record.
 Non-native speakers of English are required to meet the university minimum TOEFL/IELTS requirement.

-Please Note: Before applying for non-degree status, you are encouraged to consult the Schedule of Classes and the academic department offering the course(s) of interest.
+Please Note: Before applying for non-degree status, you are encouraged to consult the university schedule of classes (available at patriotweb.gmu.edu) and the academic department offering the course(s) of interest.
 Certain graduate courses are restricted to degree-seeking students only.

 The Office of Admissions welcomes applications from all George Mason University employees who wish to enroll in non-degree courses.
 Employees are required to meet the same admission criteria and deadlines as non-employees for degree or non-degree seeking enrollment.